bradford-smith94/informant/README.md

 # informant

-informant is an Arch Linux News reader.
+An Arch Linux News reader designed to also be used as an interactive pacman hook.

 ## Installation